GaleJames-creator/gale-james/Samples/Webhooks/How-to-guides/How-to-manage-security-for-webhook-data-transmission.md

 5. Log incoming traffic and monitor for anomalies or failed verifications.
 6. Regularly review and rotate secrets to reduce the risk of unauthorized access.

-Following these security best practices will significantly improve the safety and reliability of your webhook integrations.
+Following these practices improves the security and reliability of webhook integration.